The new year is the perfect time for a fresh new start. In this guide, you’ll discover tips for getting organized in the new year.

 Getting Organized: Tips That will make you successful

-Now that you have an idea of what you need to organize first, it’s time to make a plan for what you are going to change and how you are going to change it this year.
+Now that you have an idea of what you need to organize first, it’s time to make a plan for what you will change and how you will change it this year.

-These tips will help you set realistic goals and then not only achieve them, but do them so fast you’ll be setting new ones!
+These tips will help you set realistic goals and then not only achieve them but do them so fast that you’ll be setting new ones!

 Follow the Clutter Keeper E.A.S.Y.
 Process